THE GREATNESS OF AMERICA

-At over $26 trillion today, our national debt is perhaps the greatest threat to our children and grandchildren’s future.
-Cutting the federal debt has been one of my top priorities in Congress--and I have consistently opposed bills that continue to recklessly spend without concern for our children and grandchildren’s future debt.
+At nearly $30 trillion, our national debt is perhaps the greatest threat to our children and grandchildren’s future.
+Cutting the federal debt has been one of my top priorities in Congress–and I have consistently opposed bills that continue to recklessly spend without concern for our children and grandchildren’s future debt.

 As long as I’m your congressman, I will continue to stand against Washington’s reckless spending.
 That’s why I sponsored the Balanced Budget Amendment, and call on Congress to pass it.
 The federal government must be subject to the same spending restraints as our states are.
 As a businessman myself, I understand that you either increase revenue, or you decrease spending if you want to fix a debt problem.
 We don’t have a revenue problem in America—we have a spending problem.
 The government needs to start living within its means, and cut unnecessary and wasteful programs.

 The booming economy until the coronavirus hit is proof that cutting taxes and rolling back the regulatory state lead to prosperity.
 Government first and foremost needs to get out of the way.
 Small businesses are the economic engine of America, and should be unleashed from the burdensome regulations.
 Regulations weigh the economy down by as much as $2 trillion annually, hampering productivity across industries.

 We must continue to cut taxes at all levels of government to let businesses across the country innovate, invest, and hire more people.
 I’m proud to co-sponsor multiple bills in Congress to cut more taxes and let Americans keep more of their hard-earned dollars.
 I am a firm believer in the Laffer Curve: Revenue increases with decreased taxes.
 In Tennessee, as a state senator, I’ve led the fight to lower taxes and successfully passed the repeal of the Hall Income Tax, making our state one of only two states to have ever repealed an income tax of any kind.